30 Things to Do in Pacific Beach San Diego

 My favorite room.

 Located on Sail Bay, Catamaran Resort Hotel and Spa offers vacationers a waterfront, 1950s Polynesian experience.
-This unique resort hotel has tons of amenities I love, like their famous bayside luaus and movie nights, complimentary sternwheeler cruises of the bay, bird shows, tropical gardens, and koi ponds, and kids’ arcade.
+This unique resort hotel has tons of amenities I love, like their seasonal bayside luaus and movie nights, complimentary sternwheeler cruises of the bay, bird shows, tropical gardens, koi ponds, and a kids’ arcade.

-The resort has two great restaurants, one with an 800-gallon jellyfish tank in the middle, a coffee shop, pool bar, and grill, and a beach snack shack.
+The resort has two great restaurants, including Oceana Coastal Kitchen, a coffee shop, pool bar, and grill, and a beach snack shack.
 It offers the most activities out of any resort on Mission Bay in addition to easy access to both the ocean beach a few short blocks away and the bay beach.

-You can find plenty of things to do in Pacific Beach off of the sand.
+You can find plenty of things to do in Pacific Beach off the sand.

 20. Enjoy the Best Views of Mission Bay